Skaggivara/PopcornTimeRemote/README.md

 ## Requirements

 This application requires Xcode 5 and iOS 7.0 or later and [CocoaPods](http://cocoapods.org/) installed.
-The hydna library works with earlier SDK's.

 ## License